-Once again, thank you so much for your continued interest and willingness to support this project.
-It is absolutely making a real difference in the lives of many children and families in Haiti.
+Thank you very much for your willingness to support this project.
+Please know that you are truly making a difference in the lives of many Haitian children and their communities.